openhoat/vagrant-puppet-http-client-cert-sample/README.md

 ## Process description

 - Vagrant :
-  - Downloads the base box
+  - Downloads the base box (accounts : root/vagrant, vagrant/vagrant)
   - Customizes the vm
   - Executes a shell to install puppet and puppet modules
 - Puppet :